Recommended

 Guided Hikes to the Burgess Shale

-Full-day hikes to the Burgess Shale Fossil Beds take you from the Yoho Valley at Takakkaw Falls to the Walcott Quarry on the Burgess Highline trail high above Emerald Lake.
+Full-day (ten hours) hikes to the Burgess Shale Fossil Beds take you from the Yoho Valley at Takakkaw Falls to the Walcott Quarry on the Burgess Highline trail high above Emerald Lake.
 View an assortment of selected fossils that have made the Burgess Shale known as one of the world's most important fossil discoveries.

-Both hikes are accompanied by guides with first-aid certification and expertise in the Earth Sciences so you can make the most out of your Burgess Shale experience.
 Hikers should be advised that the guided tours are not just a walk in the park; The high elevation of the Rocky Mountains amplifies the effects of fatigue and respiratory difficulties.
 The hikes contain significant uphill climbs and descents that require adequate physical fitness, plenty of water, and hiking boots with proper ankle support.

 For information on places to stay while visiting Yoho, see the accommodation listings page.